BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 To get enterprises to move to the cloud, providers such as AWS, Microsoft and Google offer customers free trial tiers or low-cost, streamlined migration services.
 And there is ample financial motivation for cloud vendors to develop sophisticated, specialized tools that target a range of cloud migration strategies.

-Enterprises can choose from a large variety of cloud migration services, which makes it difficult to determine which works best for their particular situation.
-Let's untangle the cloud migration mess and look at range of offerings from the major cloud vendors, the problems they are designed to solve and the scenarios where they can best be used.
+Enterprises can choose from a large variety of cloud migration services, which makes it difficult to determine which one works best for their particular situation.
+Let's untangle the cloud migration mess and look at the range of offerings from the major cloud vendors, the problems they are designed to solve and the scenarios where they can best be used.

 Break down the main cloud migration categories